Graduation Frequently Asked Questions

 Students may repeat any course.
 However, when a course is repeated, all grades earned for each attempt count in earned hours requirements, grade point average hours and overall grade point average.
 All course work taken remains on the students' academic records.

-A: Students in undergraduate degree programs must take an exit exam in order to graduate.
+Students in undergraduate degree programs must take an exit exam in order to graduate.
 The university has the Measure of Proficiency and Progress (MAPP) (University Exit Exam).
 The MAPP is not a pass/fail test, but the results are recorded on your transcript.
-Student affairs will send you information about sign-up, costs, the exam contents, etc., as the time nears for the exam or you can go to http://www.armstrong.edu/Departments/testingservices/testingservices_welcome for the details of the exam.
-You can also find information regarding major field exams.
+You can contact the Testing Services department for more information about the MAPP exam or to schedule a test date.

 All undergraduate students are required to take the MAPP, except those that have already completed a Bachelor's degree or higher.
 If you were notified that you are required to take the MAPP and you feel that is incorrect, please contact the assistant registrar.

 In addition to the MAPP, most majors have a departmental exit exam as well.
 You must satisfy these requirements to graduate.
-Contact your department for the required exit exam for your major, if any.
+Contact your department for the required exit exam for your major.